 Artigues – St Martin-de-Pallières

 From Artigues, the old line runs parallel to the D561 for around a kilometre.
-Like the previous stretch, this can be muddy in winter but on dry days is very passable.
+Like the previous stretch, this is being upgraded in 2024.
+It can be muddy in winter but on dry days is very passable.
 Google maps has a series of street views shot in 2021 on this section, so you can judge for yourself.
 There are a couple of points where you can decide to continue on road, or join the old railway route.
 But where it departs from the road and heads north east, it is worth using the track, as you can now ride along it all the way to St. Martin station.
 Along the way you pass the beautifully restored Esparron station.

 Saint-Martin-de-Pallières – Varages : 2023 Update